 Sometimes the mind and body just need to be ‘reset’.
 Our bodies work so hard to eliminate toxins and other junk, but we make them work so hard.
-I have checked out other companies offering juice cleanses, but they did not seem as practical because you have to pick up your juices daily, and you do not get a lovely salad for dinner.
+I have checked out other companies offering juice cleanses, but they didn’t seem as practical because you have to pick up your juices daily, and you do not get a lovely salad for dinner.
+It’s easier to stick to a juice cleanse (and any diet) if it is convenient.
 I made up my mind to try Freshii’s 3-day cleanse.
 Check out: www.freshii.com

 I just completed my 3rd day yesterday.

 Pictured above: lovely dinner salad

 What do you need for your cleanse?

 You get a total of 12 bottles of juice (4 for each day) and three large salads (one for each day) for dinner.

 The 3-day cleanse cost me $85+HST.

 It thought it would be a pain to go to Freshii each day to get the supplies for the cleanse, but they have mastered the cold-pressing technique to allow juices to stay fresh in a bottle for a couple of months.
 This makes sticking to a cleanse easy.
 I collected the supply for the 3 days and went home.
 FYI – Freshii offers a 5-day cleanse as well, but I definitely do not have the willpower to do that.

 1) first thing when you wake up in the morning, you drink one cup of warm lemon water;

 2) drink “Green Genius” which contains green apple, spinach, kale, celery, lemon and ginger, maybe 15-20 minutes after the lemon water;